AmpereComputing/terraform-oci-ampere-tensorflow/README.md

 ## Description

-Terraform code to launch a Ampere A1 Shape on Oracle Cloud Infrastructure (OCI) Free-Tier with a Tensorflow workload
+Terraform code to launch a Ampere A1 Shape on Oracle Cloud Infrastructure (OCI) Free-Tier with a Tensorflow workload running via Docker

 ## Requirements